katharinalisalin/demo-bug-template/docs/contributing/adding-a-translation.md

 ### Update supported languages

-You noticed that your language hasn't been updated by other users yet?
+Have you noticed that other users haven't yet updated your language?
 You are welcome to contribute and add any missing translations by clicking the link provided underneath each language in the [list of supported languages].
 This link will direct you to a new issue template that is pre-filled with all the